How to use bread lame correctly? It is a question many people are wondering.

 What Is A Bread Lame?

 When making bread, you need a bread lame to make bread have a more airy texture.
 This process is scoring or slashing the dough.
-Besides having a standard recipe, scoring also plays an important role.
+Besides having a standard recipe, a premium bread loaf pan to hold its shape, and high-quality ingredients, scoring also plays an important role.

 Bread lame is a tool to score the surface of the dough before putting it in the oven to bake.
 The purpose of scoring is to make the dough expand better and beautifully after baked (well-aerated bread).